ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Neuropath/2nd Level/Countercast.md

 - **Path**:
 	- 2nd Level [[Neuropath Psycasts|Neuropath Psycast]]
 - **Casting Time:**
-	- 1 Reaction, which you take in response to a psycast being put into casting.
+	- 1 Reaction, which you take in response to a psycast being put into the casting phase.
 - **[[Psyfocus]] Cost:**
 	- 4
 - **[[Neural Heat]] Generation:**